microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 After a flush completes, all clients are notified of the flush and the new chunk root resulting from that flush.
 They can then update their in-memory copies of the tree, update caches, etc. The flushing itself can be performed by an elected client (e.g. the oldest client, or the result of some other heuristic decided via the Fluid quorum APIs, etc.) which performs a flush periodically, notifying all clients when each flush completes via a special "flush op" that contains the new chunk root.
 Because flushes happen in the background and take time to complete, care must be taken to ensure that flushes are synchronized correctly in the case where the elected client changes during an ongoing flush.
 It's possible for two flushes to start concurrently, in which case the second one to finish will be conflicted; if it were to complete, it would incorrectly overwrite data in the first flush.
 By tagging each flush op with some metadata about when the flush began, clients can know whether it is correct to adopt the state in the flush op (which is the case when _no other flush ops were sequenced in the interim_).

-> More precisely, a flush op is valid only if and only if there are no other flush ops sequenced between the latest `sequence number` delivered to the client at the start of the flush, and the `sequence number` of the flush op itself.
-(Conceptually this is the `reference sequence number` of the flush, but it is not to be conufsed with the reference sequence number of the flush _op_ because the flush begins some time before the flush op is sent).
+> More precisely, a flush op is valid if and only if there are no other flush ops sequenced between the latest `sequence number` delivered to the client at the start of the flush, and the `sequence number` of the flush op itself.
+(Conceptually this is the `reference sequence number` of the flush, but it is not to be confused with the reference sequence number of the flush _op_ because the flush begins some time before the flush op is sent).
 For example, a conflicted scenario might resolve like this:
 > 1. Client A, the elected flushing client, begins a flush.
 At that time, the latest sequence number delivered to Client A is 10.
 > 2. Client B is elected to be the new flushing client
 > 3. Client B begins a flush.
 At that time, the latest sequence number delivered to Client B is 10.